harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/vmware/vmware-memory-hog.md

 title: VMware memory hog
 ---

 VMware memory hog fault consumes excessive memory resources on Linux OS based VMware VMs.
 It determines the performance of the application running on the VMware VMs.
+This fault allocates and maps a specific amount of virtual address space and keeps rewriting to that same memory space for the chaos duration before unmapping it.

 ![VMware Memory Hog](./static/images/vmware-memory-hog.png)